If you’re on track to creating a text-heavy ebook, you’ll need to know the basic programs, options, and helpful tools available to you.

-The two major formats for simple, text-heavy e-books are EPUB and Amazon’s MOBI (for Kindle).
-In your book-creation tool of choice, (Microsoft Word, InDesign, PressBooks…) make sure to use styles and formats.
+The two major ebook formats for simple, text-heavy ebooks are EPUB and Amazon’s MOBI (for Kindle).
+In your book creation tool of choice, (Microsoft Word, InDesign, PressBooks…) make sure to use styles and formats.
 Most people prefer to buy pre-formatted templates that have these styles built in.
 You can also create your own template using the options, but you’ll want to keep it consistent throughout your book.

-Book design templates, when used correctly, can be your best friends.
+Book design templates, when used correctly, can be your best friends for ebook formatting.
 Several vendors have created templates and guidelines offering a whole slew of designs appropriate to different genres and artistic tastes.
-All templates are able to convert to both print and e-book formats (PDF, EPUB, and MOBI) with no elbow grease necessary, saving you the hassle of doing messy conversions yourself:
+All templates are able to convert to both print and ebook formats (PDF, EPUB, and MOBI) with no elbow grease necessary, saving you the hassle of doing messy conversions yourself:

 - PressBooks – a clould-based publishing system built by WordPress that offers over 50 unique templates.
 PressBooks also offers a book cover generator.
 After all, what’s a book without its cover?
 PressBooks interiors generate PDF for print, EPUB, and MOBI files and offer IngramSpark publishers a discount.